mihai2000q/ConsiliumTempus-be/docs/Api.md

 The template Api Controller resolves the following:
 - it sets the REST Api route to `/api/{{controller}}` to sub controllers, where **controller** is the name of the controller (i.e., for a Food Controller the route would be `{{host}}/api/food`)
-- it adds a layer of authorization before accessing the controller (if the user is not authorized, the controller will return status code 405)
+- it adds a layer of authorization before accessing the controller endpoint (if the user is not authorized, the controller will return status code 403)
+- it validates the token by default (see below for a valid token), otherwise the user should make use of the *Allow Anonymous* attribute
 - it injects the mapper and the mediator
 - it contains a solution to returning validation problems, conflicts, etc.
 - it provides a way to grab the token from the Headers of the Request